oguzcihan/order-management-system/README.md

 # Project Name: Order Management System

-### Projenin Amacı
+### Project Purpose
-Bu proje, bir sipariş yönetim sistemi olarak tasarlanmıştır.
-Kullanıcılar, müşteri, ürün, sipariş ve sipariş öğeleri gibi temel varlıklarla işlem yapabilmektedir.
-Sistem, aşağıdaki işlevleri sunmaktadır:
+This project is designed as an order management system.
+Users can interact with basic entities such as customer, product, order, and order items.
+The system provides the following functionalities:

-* Müşteri Yönetimi: Müşterilerle ilgili işlemler (CRUD).
+* Customer Management: Operations related to customers (CRUD).
-* Ürün Yönetimi: Ürünlerle ilgili işlemler (CRUD).
+* Product Management: Operations related to products (CRUD).
-* Sipariş Yönetimi: Siparişlerle ilgili işlemler (CRUD).
+* Order Management: Operations related to orders (CRUD).
-* Sipariş Öğeleri Yönetimi: Siparişlerdeki ürünlerin yönetimi (CRUD).
+* Order Items Management: Management of products within orders (CRUD)

-* Bu proje, DDD(Domain Driven Design) temel alarak tasarlanmıştır.
-Proje, Java ve Spring Boot kullanılarak yapılmıştır.
-Veritabanı olarak PostgreSQL kullanılmıştır.
+## This project is designed based on Domain-Driven Design (DDD) principles.
+It is developed using Java and Spring Boot, and PostgreSQL is used as the database.

 ### Guides

-### Gereksinimler
+### Requirements
-* JDK 11 veya daha yüksek bir sürüm
+* JDK 11 or higher
 * PostgreSQL
 * Maven
 * Docker